The Clinical Trials Auditing Team (CTAT) provides ongoing auditing for complex through low risk clinical trials.

 Audits are conducted per the outlined review frequency in the DSMP.
 Routine, random, and “Off Cycle” audits may also be conducted for any cancer-relevant externally-sponsored studies.
 All auditing activities are performed consistent with ICH GCP guidelines.
 The CTAT audit process is also intended to evaluate the effectiveness of current training, education and monitoring practices.
 Findings may translate to modifications in Standard Operating Procedures (SOPs), policies or ROS activities.
 For information regarding this process please reference the Clinical Trials Audit Manual.

-For information related to the CTAT, please contact Alison Ivey, Administrative Director, at firstname.lastname@example.org or 352.294.8567.
+For more information related to auditing and monitoring by the CRO-Compliance Group, please contact the team at CRO-Compliance@ufl.edu .